 If you’re a fan of film watching in your downtime, then this YouTube playlist could be for you.
 From Captain Jack Sparrows fleeing from Barbosa to the suspenseful sounds of the Interstellar soundtrack, these instrumental songs will have you energised and ready to write that essay, complete that winning argument or finalise those financial statements.

 No. 8 The Student Favourite: Brain Food

 At the top of the study playlist charts on Spotify, is Brain Food – a mix of liminal trance tracks including titles such as ‘LSDream’ and ‘Ace of Cups.’
 Some of the music and vocal mixes will transport you into the 1970s world of Progressive Rock, only with extra electronic vibes.

 No. 9 The ASMR Option – Rainy Day Café Ambience

 Listen here: Rainy Day Café Ambience

 If you’re someone that needs a bit of white noise to concentrate but can’t afford to eat out every day for that café background noise, why not try three hours of rainy café ambience with this YouTube video.
 Make yourself a tea, settle in to study in your comfiest chair and pretend you’re typing away at your local indie café.

 No. 10 Represent ULaw: ULaw’s Revision Mood Playlist on Spotify

 Listen here: Revision Mood

 The University of Law’s Revision Mood Playlist on Spotify is as motivational and feel-good as it gets.
-We are a little bit biased but what more do you need to rock out excellent consolidation notes than I Fought the Law by the Clash, Hakuna Matata from Disney’s The Lion King, Don’t Stop by Queen and Calvin Harris’ Ready for the Weekend.
+We are a little bit biased but what more do you need to rock out excellent consolidation notes than I Fought the Law by the Clash, Hakuna Matata from Disney’s The Lion King, Don’t Stop Me Now by Queen and Calvin Harris’ Ready for the Weekend.